mlswg/mls-protocol/draft-ietf-mls-protocol.md

    this resolution.
 2. For each node in the resolution, encrypt the path secret for the direct path node using the public key of the resolution node, as defined in
-   {{update-paths}}
+   {{update-paths}}.

 The recipient of an UpdatePath performs the corresponding steps.
 First, the recipient _merges UpdatePath into the tree_:

 1. Blank all nodes on the direct path of the sender's leaf.